sarahdurks/readme-generator/README.md

 ### README.md Generator 🤓

-A node.js program that shows a user a series of questions and creates a professional README.md output.
+A node.js program that shows a user a series of inquirer-driven questions and creates a professional README.md output.
+The README.md is generated and found in the 'written' folder.

 #### Built With 🧰